go-delve/delve/Documentation/usage/dlv_core.md

       --log                  Enable debugging server logging.
       --log-dest string      Writes logs to the specified file or file descriptor (see 'dlv help log').
-      --log-output string    Comma separated list of components that should produce debug output (see 'dlv help log') --wd string            Working directory for running the program. (default ".")
+      --log-output string    Comma separated list of components that should produce debug output (see 'dlv help log') --only-same-user       Only connections from the same user that started this instance of Delve are allowed to connect. (default true)
+      --wd string            Working directory for running the program. (default ".")
 ```